 - Rooms used by several persons and common rooms must be thoroughly aired at least every 20 minutes or should have a continuous flow of air.

 - In buildings and rooms with ventilation, building management controls the ventilation systems to ensure that a maximum of fresh air is supplied.

-For further information please refer to the University's hygiene concept (German only).
+For further information please refer to the University's hygiene concept.

 University managaments asks that you make use of the vacation days and flexitime days available to you.
 Many employees are currently facing demands at work which are far greater than usual.
 Due to our current reduced operation in academia and the central institutions, others have far less or even nothing to do.
 Right now it is extremely important for all members of the University to preserve both their health and ability to work.
 For that, rest and relaxation are essential.

 Organizationally, we must avoid a situation in which – once travel restrictions have been lifted and university teaching can resume – that many employees then wish to take holidays.
 University management therefore requests that all employees plan the use of their vacation days for the rest of the year and coordinate them with their superior.
 Please note that left-over vacation days from 2019 must be used up by 30 September 2020.

 I would like to point out that the shutdown of individual university facilities, too, may be ordered exclusively by the university management or the Baden-Württemberg state government.
 Should there be an instruction for a partial shutdown of individual institutions or for the shutdown of the University as a whole, the civil servants and those employed under collective wage agreements will be released from work without any loss of income.